spacetelescope/jupyterhub-deploy/doc/SCRIPTS.md

 ```
 patch-os   admin@your-org  [<description>]    [<source-image-hash>]
 ```

+*NOTE:* Since patch-os does a very general OS update, in production it may be better to edit apt-install to select specific packages to update to reduce overall changes to the image.

 The `patch-ssl` script updates the SSL certs of the source image creating a new image from the result,  hijacking the configured tag.